mediafinger/mediafinger.github.io/about_me.markdown

 I am a strong communicator.
 Spreading information and connecting people comes natural to me.
 I do push my colleagues to share more.
 Be it through the group chat or in pull request descriptions or by creating new tickets.
 When I am in the office, I use the opportunity to connect with people outside of my team to learn more about the business in general.
 When I am remote, video chats help discussing complex matters.

 I am happy to work in a fully remote position.
 At home in Barcelona I have a great setup with standing desk, 4k screen, 200 MBit fibre connection and a sunny balcony.
-Now that summer is approaching I want to take advantage of living in Spain with a ‘Bulli’ and work [besides a beach](https://raw.githubusercontent.com/mediafinger/mediafinger.github.io/master/bulli_beach.jpg title="Playa de las Hurnas, Spain") or [in the mountains](https://raw.githubusercontent.com/mediafinger/mediafinger.github.io/master/bulli_montsec.jpg title="Montsec, Spain") from time to time - when there is a fast internet connection available.
+In the sunny months I take advantage of living in Spain and having a camper van to sometimes work [besides a beach](https://raw.githubusercontent.com/mediafinger/mediafinger.github.io/master/bulli_beach.jpg title="Playa de las Hurnas, Spain") or [in the mountains](https://raw.githubusercontent.com/mediafinger/mediafinger.github.io/master/bulli_montsec.jpg title="Montsec, Spain") - when there is a fast internet connection available.

 > Feel free to offer me _competitively compensated_ **remote** roles.
 I am registered as an autónomo (freelancer) in Spain.

 ## Most challenging development projects

-### tolingo: integrating Salesforce CRM
+### 2012 at tolingo: integrating Salesforce CRM
   - replacing old PHP monolith
   - new customer facing Rails app
   - new operators facing Rails app